danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 end
 ```

 Slack will return an `invalid blocks` error.
-When working with the `slack-ruby-bot-server-events` gem, it uses the `slack_ruby_client` gem, which in turn uses `faraday` to communicate with the Slack API via HTTP.
+When working with the [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) gem, it uses the [slack-ruby-client](https://github.com/slack-ruby/slack-ruby-client) gem, which in turn uses [faraday](https://github.com/lostisland/faraday) to communicate with the Slack API via HTTP.
 Here's what this error looks like in the Rails server output:

 ```
 Error in DiscussRetrospective: invalid_blocks